 “In 2019 I’m organising a team, and I know my colleagues will be on board, they’re always fundraising and organising raffles for various causes.”

-Alumni Outreach Centre Gets Moving
+Monash Alumni Outreach Centre leads the pack

 Fueled by their passion for making a difference through education, the Monash Alumni Outreach Centre team led the charge to raise funds for asylum seekers at Monash in 2018.
 With over a dozen team members competing during Run Melbourne, the team was one of the biggest presences from Monash running the streets on July 29.